OskarHellstrom/Ergo-desktop/spec.md

 #### 3.4.
 Settings

 - Accessible via the "Settings" button on the dashboard and from the system tray/menu bar icon.
-Settings should also be accessible _during_ an active monitoring session without stopping it, if feasible (e.g., in a non-modal window or by briefly pausing monitoring).
+Settings should also be accessible _during_ an active monitoring session without stopping it (Settings dialog is modal, but applying settings can affect the running session).
 - Settings Options:
     - **Sensitivity for Deviation Detection:**
         - User-adjustable setting (e.g., a slider or dropdown).